 During the Great War, Poperinge was part of unoccupied Belgium.
 Away from the turmoil of battle in the Ypres Salient, the town became the nerve centre of the British sector.
 In the heart of this bustling town, the Army chaplains Neville Talbot and Philip "Tubby" Clayton opened a club.
 From December 1915 onwards, and for more than three years, the House provided rest and recreation to all soldiers coming in, regardless of their rank.
 Today, as real as then, the place offers a welcoming and friendly stop in Flanders fields.

 A vibrant museum

-A visit to Talbot House usually starts at the old hop barn of the house which was converted into a concert hall during the War.
-Our permanent exhibition on the ground floor on life behind the lines should fulfil your expectations of a routine museum visit.
-The exhibition is a collage of the experiences of different characters that lived near or in Poperinge during the War.
-The exhibition will teach you why this city was called "Little Paris" by many soldiers, it will also give you an account of life in the military camps and how the men kept their morale high.
-On the first floor of the concert hall you can discover how soldiers experienced a concert party during the war.
+A visit to Talbot House usually starts at the old hop barn of the house, which was converted into a concert hall during the War.
+The permanent exhibition on life behind the lines should fulfil your expectations of a routine museum visit.
+This collage of the experiences of characters that lived near or in Poperinge during the War will teach you why this city was called "Little Paris" by many soldiers, give you an account of life in the military camps and show you how the men kept their morale high.
+On the first floor of the concert hall you can discover what a World War I concert party looked like.
 Now playing: the "Happy Hoppers".

-Exiting the concert hall brings you to the neatly maintained garden of Talbot House, through which you can access the Old House itself.
-Here you can learn something about the military past of the house or simply have a chat with one of the British wardens.
+Exiting the concert hall leads you right into the neatly maintained garden of Talbot House, through which you can access the Old House itself.
+Here, you can learn something about the military past of the house or simply have a chat with one of the British wardens.
 The house is still used on a daily basis.
 You can play the piano in the old canteen, relax with a cup of tea or even spend the night in one of the guest rooms.
 This is what Talbot House is famous for: It’s not a regular museum, it’s still the same "Every Man’s Club" it was a century ago.